XYZ-Components/atom-hamburger/README.md

 # Please Note

-My components designs assume you are following <code>CSS</code> best practices.
+My components assume you are following <code>CSS</code> best practices.
 As such, it is assumed your default <code>font-size</code> is set in your <code>html</code> tags as <code>10px</code>.
 All calculations are done on this basis to make scaling simpler using <code>rem</code>.